Lacey Turner: Other work

-The actress played a young army recruit called Molly in a one-off 90-minute drama titled Our Girl.
-She began filming in BBC Elstree Studios in October 2012 and the film aired on BBC One on 24 March 2013.
-This was then followed by a five-part series which began airing on BBC One on 21 September 2014.
-Michelle Keegan took over from the second series in 2016.
+In December 2010, Turner advertised Royal Mail's campaign to remind people of Christmas postal deadlines.

 In October 2012, Turner joined Asda's Tickled Pink campaign.
 She has also done voice over work in the CITV programme, Goodbye Year Six and narrated BBC Three's Don't Just Stand There, I'm Having Your Baby.
 Turner also starred in radio dramas, The One about the Social Worker and Up the Junction, which aired on BBC Radio 4 in September 2013.

+She later appeared in the Channel 5 documentary Miscarriage: Our Story in October 2020, where she spoke of suffering a miscarriage while at work.

+In August 2024, it was announced that Turner would begin hosting a podcast, titled We Started Here, celebrating celebrities whose careers began on soap operas.
+The podcast began in January 2025, and has featured guests including her EastEnders co-stars Jessie Wallace and Anita Dobson.

 Personal life

 Turner married Matt Kay in a private ceremony in Ibiza on 5 September 2017.
 On 25 February 2019, Turner announced that she was expecting a child with Kay, having previously suffered two miscarriages.
-On 12 July 2019, Turner gave birth to a daughter, Dusty Violet Kay.
+On 12 July 2019, Turner gave birth to a daughter.
 On 21 September 2020, the couple announced that Turner was pregnant with their second child.
-On 3 February 2021, Turner gave birth to a son, Trilby Fox Kay.
+On 3 February 2021, Turner gave birth to a son.
+On 30 September 2024, Turner announced that she was pregnant with her third child, later announcing she had given birth to a daughter on 17 January 2025.

 In April 2021, she called for better support for parents who have suffered a miscarriage.
 Turner appeared on BBC Breakfast and said that the system "needs reforming".

-Turner is good friends with EastEnders co-stars, Jessie Wallace and Natalie Cassidy.
+Turner is friends with EastEnders co-stars Jessie Wallace and Natalie Cassidy, who play Kat Slater and Sonia Fowler on the soap respectively.
+She is also very close friends with James Bye who plays Martin Fowler, her onscreen husband.